Electronic Music Awards

-The Electronic Music Awards is a music award show focused on electronic music genres that debuted on September 21, 2017, in Los Angeles.
+The Electronic Music Awards was a music award show focused on electronic music genres that debuted on September 21, 2017, in Los Angeles.
 It was created by Paul Oakenfold and entertainment company Hunt & Crest and produced by L!ve Media.
 The show was live streamed via Twitter and Pluto TV and garnered 3.4 million views within 2.5 hours.

 The 2017 event was hosted by Hannah Rad, Matt Medved, Robin Schulz, and Vicky Vox.
 Performers included Moby, Juan Atkins, Autograf, Floorplan, Illenium, Kidnap Kid, Orbital, Ramzoid, Delano Smith, Goldfish, Madeaux, and the Saunderson Brothers.

 On May 8, 2018, it was announced that the ceremony would return on November 8.
 The 2018 show aimed to celebrate equality and excellence in electronic music, under the mission statement of "We're All the Same on the Dance Floor".

+Despite the announcement, no further shows materialised.
+By 2022, the url had been parked.

 Winners and nominations

 2017

 The following table provides the list of nominees and winners according to The Hollywood Reporter and Electronic Music Awards: